Koszul Duality for Quasi-split Real Groups: Combinatorics of a block

-Recall from the introduction that we have a quasi-split real form $G_\RE$ and a fixed block in the category of (finite length) $(\g,K)$-modules which we denoted by $\M$.
+Recall from the introduction that we are considering a quasi-split real form $G_\RE$ and a fixed block in the category of (finite length) $(\g,K)$-modules which we denoted by $\M$.
 All modules in the block have the same generalized infinitesimal central character which is assumed to be regular and integral; thus it corresponds to a uniquely defined dominant weight denoted by $\la$.

-We identify $\M$ with its image under the localization equivalence between the category of $(\g,K)$-modules and the category of $K$-equivariant twisted $D_{\hat{\la}}$-modules on the flag variety $\BB=G/B$; here $D_{\hat{\la}}$ denotes an infinitesimally deformed twisted differential operators ring corresponding to the line bundle $\O(\lambda)$.
+We identify $\M$ with its image under the localization equivalence between the category of $(\g,K)$-modules and the category of $K$-equivariant twisted $D_{\widehat{\la}}$-modules on the flag variety $\BB=G/B$ as in \cite{Be1}; here $D_{\widehat{\la}}$ denotes an infinitesimally deformed twisted differential operators ring corresponding to the line bundle $\O(\lambda)$.

-A ($K$-equivariant) $D_{\hat{\la}}$ module is by definition the same as a ($K$-equivariant) $D$-module on the extended flag manifold $X=G/U$, where $U$ denotes the unipotent radical of $B$, which is weakly equivariant with respect to the right action of the universal Cartan $H\cong B/U$ with the generalized eigenvalues of the log monodromy determined by $\la$.
+A ($K$-equivariant) $D_{\widehat{\la}}$ module is by definition the same as a ($K$-equivariant) $D$-module on the extended flag manifold $X=G/U$, where $U$ denotes the unipotent radical of $B$, which is weakly equivariant with respect to the right action of the universal Cartan $H\cong B/U$ with the generalized eigenvalues of the log monodromy determined by $\la$.
+We further identify the latter category, via the Riemann-Hilbert correspondence, with the category of $K$-equivariant $H$-monodromic perverse sheaves on $X$ where the monodromy is determined by\footnote{Here by monodromy we mean monodromy on the image under the De Rham functor, rather than on the dual functor of solutions.} $\exp(2\pi i \la)$.
+In what follows we mostly work in terms of the (twisted) perverse sheaves.